of Haworth.............

 |

-The only brother to the Bronte sisters was Patrick Branwell Bronte more commonly known as Branwell to distinguish him from his father's name.
+The only brother to the Bronte sisters was Patrick Branwell Bronte more commonly known as Branwell [after his mother's surname] to distinguish him from his father also Patrick.
 He composed a poem whilst lodging at Brearley Hall, parish of Midgley where he was lodging in 1841.13

 Also we have: